 We have already discussed that the quality of corks depends on the age of the trees.
 But there are a couple of other factors that contribute to their quality and, in particular, their porousness.

 With the different levels of quality and porousness, winemakers face the challenge of finding the right corks for their wines.
 The process of finding those that match a specific type of wine best can be long and hard.
 And it always includes the risk of choosing the wrong one and harming the wine.

 Cork Can Promote Taint

 You might have experienced wine that smells moldy, like a wet newspaper or a damp cardboard box.
 This smell is the outcome of taint or TCA.
 TCA is the abbreviation for 2,4,6-trichloroanisole.
 This strong chemical forms when plant phenols, chlorine, and mold interact with each other.

 TCA can be present in the bark of cork oak trees even before the harvest.
-But it’s also possible that it originates from barrels, storage boxes, or other wooden materials.
+But it is also possible that it originates from barrels, storage boxes, or other wooden materials.

-If a cork stopper that contains TCA gets in contact with the wine, it will impart its aggressive smell on it over time.
-This wine won’t be a health risk for consumers, but it won’t be enjoyable anymore either.
+If a cork stopper that contains TCA gets in contact with the wine, it will impart its aggressive smell to it over time.
+This wine will not be a health risk for consumers, but it won’t be enjoyable anymore, either.
 The only thing you can do with this “corked” wine is to pour it away.

 Cork Is Fragile

 Due to its porous structure, cork is fragile.
 When it dries out, cork pieces can break off a cork stopper and fall into the wine.
 The same can happen when you try to open the bottle with a metal tool.
 Drinking wine with cork particles is not a great experience, and neither is fishing them out of your glass.

 For this reason, you should store wine bottles with a cork seal lying on their side.
 In this position, the wine stays in contact with the stopper.
 It keeps the cork moist and prevents it from drying out.